 The partnership is one aspect that lends a competitive advantage to any business.
-A partnership can be between any two parties - businesses dealing with the same or different products, two divisions within a company, between businesses of different demographics, etc.
+A partnership can be between any two parties - businesses dealing with the same or different products, two divisions within a company, businesses of different demographics, etc.

-- Choosing a company
+- Choosing a Company

 - Partnering with the company